- I worked 40 hours a week for 50 weeks, so why didn't I qualify for 2000 hours of supervised experience?

 No, there is no formal reciprocity.
 Massachusetts will accept a passing score on the EPPP exam.
 Applicants must submit a complete Massachusetts application, documenting education and supervised experience.
 If approved, you would need to take and pass the Jurisprudence examination.

-1) Applicants who are licensed 5 or more years and listed in the National Register of Health Service Providers can, in addition to having the National Register submit an official letter of Certification to the Board office, omit the Supervisor-Collaborator Forms from their application, as well as the Internship Director Form.
-An official score report from ASPPB is still required, as are ALL other parts of the application.
-However, such applicants will not be denied if their coursework fails to conform to current licensure requirements.
+The Board does have some degree of reciprocity for those licensed 5 or more years and listed in the National Register of Health Psychologists.
+The National Register must submit an official letter of Certification to the Board office.
+The applicant can then omit all Supervisor Forms and the Internship Director Form.
+An official EPPP score report from ASPPB is required, as well as letters of verification from any state in which the applicant has held a professional license.

 The Jurisprudence examination is offered daily.